 We had such a great experience at the EAGE Subsurface Hackathon in Paris in June that when we heard our friends at Agile Geoscience were planning a machine learning in geophysics hackathon for the US, we had to join!
 Brendon Hall, Enthought’s Energy Solutions Group Director will be there as a participant and coach and Enthought CEO Eric Jones will be on the judging panel.

-Come Meet Us on the SEG Expo Floor & Learn About Our AI-Enabled Solutions for Oil & Gas
+Learn About Our AI-Enabled Solutions for Oil & Gas

 Presentations in Enthought Booth #318 (just to the left from the main entrance before the main aisle):